- Academic Affairs

 In the process, vulnerabilities will be identified and addressed to mitigate risks.
 These activities will ensure that UMB is compliant with federal, state, and accreditation requirements.

-Significant progress has been made in achieving compliance with the USM IT Security Standards and completing the recommendations made by the Office of Legislative Audit, USM and SB & Company auditors.
+Significant progress has been made in achieving compliance with the USM IT Security Standards and completing the recommendations made by the Office of Legislative Audits, USM, and SB & Company auditors.
 Policies, procedures, and/or new technologies have been implemented to address any gap between current operations and the new requirements.
 Additional measures are being implemented to strengthen the security of personally identifiable information (PII).
-The Information Security Collaborative Working Group has been meeting monthly to share information and to tighten security controls, where necessary.
+The Information Security Collaborative Working Group has been meeting monthly to share information and tighten security controls, where necessary.
 Improvements in security since the initiation of the IT Security Collaborative have been measurable.
 The number of vulnerabilities found in systems has significantly declined.
 Great work is occurring with monthly scanning and patching of systems.
-The latest cyber threat called WannaCry, was a non-issue for UMB.
-An extra layer of security at the cross-section between the Internet and the campus network is helping block attacks and preventing threats from affecting the University.
+The latest cyber threat called WannaCry was a nonissue for UMB.
+An extra layer of security at the cross-section between the internet and the campus network is helping block attacks and preventing threats from affecting the University.

 Federated Identity Management

-Allow individuals to use either the UMID or an ID issued by the UM Medicine IT network to access systems and resources.
+Allow individuals to use their UMID or an ID issued by the UM Medicine IT network to access systems and resources.

-A common University ID for accessing systems is being used by all central departments as well as for the SSW, SOP, SOD, SOL, and for the SON.
-The identity management project with the SOM will be completed by the end of calendar year 2017 which will allow individuals the ability to use a common ID to access applications hosted by each respective entity.
+A common University ID for accessing systems is being used by all central departments as well as the School of Social Work, School of Pharmacy, School of Dentistry, School of Law, and School of Nursing.
+The identity management project with the School of Medicine will be completed by the end of calendar year 2017 that will allow individuals the ability to use a common ID to access applications hosted by each respective entity.

 Implement and Deploy Microsoft's Office 365